HarshitKaushik/java-cheat-sheet/README.md

 - A method cannot be overloaded just by only changing the return type.
 - Overloaded methods are always treated as if they are different methods altogether.
 - Overloading does not put any restrictions on access modifiers or exceptions thrown from the method.
-- Overloaded method invocation is based on the Type of the Reference variable.
+- Overloaded method invocation is based on the type of the reference variable.
 It is NOT based on the object it refers to.

 - Java Example
   - Constructors